fateemaazaahraae/ft_transcendence-42/ReadMe.md

 ```js
 const { playerName, gameType } = request.body;
 ```
-this one :  const gameId = Date.now();  It Create a unique id for the game, the what happens (what happen is like :
+this one :     const gameId = Date.now();    It Create a unique id for the game, the what happens

----
+(what happen is like :

 Player 1 can say "I'm in game #123"

 Player 2 can say "I want to join game #123"

----
-Server knows which game you're talking about Date.now() = Current timestamp in milliseconds (like 1701469200000) It's unique because time always moves forward!
+Server knows which game you're talking about

+Date.now() = Current timestamp in milliseconds (like 1701469200000)

-)
----
+It's unique because time always moves forward!)

 ➡️
 Next : Creating a JavaScript object that represents a Pong game "const game" id(The unique gameId)